aboul3la/Sublist3r/README.md

 -o            | --output      | Save discovered domain names to specified text file -h            | --help        | show the help message and exit -a            | --analysis    | Do analysis of the results and save to specified text file
+              | --debug       | Print debug information during the analysis module (-a)

 ### Examples